raphael-mammeri/raphael-mammeri.github.io/docs/docs/index.md

 !!!warning
     Page in progress.
 There may be typos and the content is subject to change.

-# Welcome My Personal Page
+# Welcome to My Personal Page
 <p align="justify">
 Welcome to my blog, where I share articles and insights on data science, Python development, mathematics, and lectures on probability theory and machine